dibend/pokemon-controller/README.md

-# Nintendo Switch Controller Support for play.pokemonshowdown.com battles in wide-screen Chrome
+# Nintendo Switch Controller Support for [Pokemon Showdown](https://play.pokemonshowdown.com) battles in wide-screen Chrome

 ## Chrome must be in developer mode to install this Chrome extension.